-On April 16, 2004, Citizenship and Immigration Service (USCIS) issued a policy memorandum stating that USCIS would not recognize marriages for immigration purposes where one or both of the spouses “claims to be transsexual.”
-In May of 2005, however, the Board of Immigration Appeals (BIA) issued a very positive decision, Matter of Lovo-Lara, holding that as long as the marriage is valid where entered into, it should be valid for immigration purposes.
-Finally, on April 10, 2012, USCIS issued a Policy Memorandum which accurately reflects the Lovo-Lara decision and simplifies marriage-based petitions where a spouse is transgender.
+The way in which transgender individuals have been treated in marriage-based green card petitions has changed dramatically over the last 10 years.
+On April 16, 2004, U.S. Citizenship and Immigration Services (USCIS) issued a policy memorandum stating that it would not recognize marriages for immigration purposes where if someone “claims to be transsexual.”
+In May of 2005, however, the Board of Immigration Appeals (BIA) issued a very positive decision called Matter of Lovo-Lara, holding that as long as the marriage is valid where entered into it should be valid for immigration purposes.
+Finally, on April 10, 2012, USCIS issued a Policy Memorandum which accurately reflects the Lovo-Lara decision and simplifies marriage-based petitions where one ore more spouses are transgender.

 What does the guidance require for marriage-based petitions?

-- The transgender individual has legally changed his or her gender and subsequently married a person of the other gender (i.e. a transman marries a cisgender woman);
+- The transgender individual has legally changed their gender and subsequently married a person of the other gender (i.e. a transman marries a cisgender woman);

-- The marriage is seen as a heterosexual marriage uneer the law where the marriage took place; and
+- The marriage is seen as a heterosexual marriage under the law where the marriage took place; and

 - The law where the marriage took place does not bar a marriage between a transgender individual and a person of the other gender.